 A sample of weaving and lace see discussion of a punchcard to mylar conversion

 So to mirror or not to mirror? that is the question… I tested 643 and 650 from Pattern book #5, found mirroring was indeed required for transfer accuracy.
 I verified that the “triangles” do not need to be mirrored to match the punchcard swatch.
-The notable difference is that all transfers are in the same direction, and that each carriage operates for only 2 rows.
+The notable difference in the latter is that all transfers are in the same direction and that each carriage operates for only 2 rows.

 12/28/17: tuck lace meets hand technique